ageinpee/ComputerVision/README.md

 # ComputerVision: practical training

 Repo for the Computer Vision practical training.
 Each week had several exercises to fulfill.
-The final product is placed in week 7.
+The final product is placed in "project" folder.